 When I was 12, my family and I had “gone back” to China once to visit the village of my late grandfather.

 There were very few things that I remember about that trip.
-Being excited over pork burgers in McDonalds is one (McD in Malaysia is halal) and feeling amazed by the village houses that looked exactly like my elementary school drawing – a block under a roof with two windows and a door – is another.
+Being excited over pork burgers in McDonalds was one (McD in Malaysia is halal) and feeling amazed by the village houses that looked exactly like my primary school drawing – a block under a roof with two windows and a door – was another.

 This year, in September, my family and I “went back” to China again.
 But this time, we travelled to the Big Smoke, the capital – The Jing.